Actions and Detail Panel

 “It was great!
 I am not only going to use this in everyday practice to improve my own writing but also in my coaching of others.”

-Book now and take advantage of our early bird discount rates.
+Book now and take advantage of our double or multiple place discount rates.

 Your investment: - All prices include refreshments and a light lunch